mrobinson/abandonedwig.info/jekyll/_posts/2020-07-03-css-painting-order.md

 ## Breaking the Rules

-Earlier I wrote that nothing from the outside a stacking context can be painted in between a stacking context's contents.
+Earlier, I wrote that nothing from the outside a stacking context can be painted in between a stacking context's contents.
 Is that really, really, really true though?
 CSS is so huge, there must be at least one exception, right?
 I now have a concrete answer to this question and that answer is